 Summer Research Immersion Program (SRI)

-The Summer Research Immersion (SRI) program provides students intending to major in the STEM (science, technology, engineering and mathematics) fields with a one-of-a-kind research experience.
-Working alongside faculty and fellow students on cutting-edge research projects, you'll tackle weighty world issues, build powerful relationships and set a course for college and career success.
+The Summer Research Immersion (SRI) program provides students intending to major in STEM (science, technology, engineering and mathematics) fields with a one-of-a-kind research experience.
+Working alongside faculty and fellow students on cutting-edge research projects, students tackle weighty world issues, build powerful relationships and set a course for college and career success.